 If you want to hear our unique version of how the Giant’s Causeway was formed, I guess I will see you on our next tour!

-1400 Arrive at the CARRICK-A-REDE ROPE BRIDGE and spend around 1 hour 20 minutes there
+1400 Arrive at the CARRICK-A-REDE ROPE BRIDGE (crossing fee included) and spend around 1 hour 20 minutes there

 This bridge was used by fishermen for the last 300 years to catch salmon in a very unique way.
 The reason it was possible has to do with the size of the chasm between Carrickarede Island and the mainland.
 Salmon got confused thinking it is a river mouth, so they would swim upstream into the fishermen’s nets.
 This would give the local fishermen massive hauls of salmon.
 Unfortunately, this type of fishing had a detrimental effect on the salmon population in Northern Ireland.

 Now it is a tourist attraction owned by the National trust.
 The current bridge at Carrick-a-Rede is 66ft long and 98ft high hanging over a chasm and can be crossed from the mainland to spend a little bit of time on the Carrickarede Island.
 This is definitely not for the faint-hearted and is truly an accelerating experience crossing this moving bridge.
-This is our only added extra for the day and will be an optional £6.00 per person if you want to cross the bridge.
+The Rope Bridge crossing fee is included in your tour price.

 1530 Arrive at CUSHENDUN and spend around 20 minutes here.